brianhallerweb/javascript_concepts/ObjectPrototypes.md

 #### Object.Create

 The history ot Javascript includes many attempts to capitalize on the popularity of Java.
 This is unfortunate because the languages work differently, especially the inheritance model.
 The whole idea of constructors and the new operator is from that history.
-There is a much clearer way of doing prototypal inheritance.
+There is a much clearer way of doing prototypal inheritance - just have objects inherit from other objects.

 ```
 var obie = Object.create({